Alex-Bartlett/frameworks_and_languages_module/technical_report.md

 ### Reactivity

-(Technical description of the feature - 40ish words) (A code block snippet example demonstrating the feature) (Explain the problem-this-is-solving/why/benefits/problems - 40ish words) (Provide reference urls to your sources of information about the feature - required)

 ```
 Unlike React, you don't have to declare data changes (i.e., by calling this.setState or the Hooks equivalent) [link](https://blog.logrocket.com/truly-reactive-programming-with-svelte-3-0-321b49b75969/).
 In Svelte, variables are reactive and are updated via assignment.
 Using the equals operator on a variable updates the state.
 This reduces the code footprint.
 Svelte code is compiled topologically (above reference)